alchen99/spinnaker-pipeline-trigger/README.md

 - githubEventName: The name of the webhook event that triggered the workflow.
 - githubActor: The name of the person or app that initiated the workflow.
 For example, octocat.
 - githubAction: Always set to true when GitHub Actions is running the workflow.
 You can use this variable to differentiate when tests are being run locally or by GitHub Actions.
+- githubAddMod: JSON object of Git files added or modified

 ### Additional Parameters